 The strong nuclear force

 Much like the weak force, the strong force operates only when subatomic particles are extremely close to one another.
-They have to be somewhere within 10^-15 meters from each other, or roughly within the diameter of a proton, according to the HyperPhysics website.
+They have to be somewhere within 10^-15 meters from each other, or roughly within the diameter of a proton.

 The outstanding question of the four fundamental forces is whether they're actually manifestations of just a single great force of the universe.
 If so, each of them should be able to merge with the others, and there's already evidence that they can.